top of page

 2. Improving Cash Flow Efficiency

 Bank reconciliation provides information on your cash flow trends, thereby guiding the identification of areas where efficiency might be raised.
-It might draw attention to, for example, unexpected deductions, regular fees, or inconsistent expenditure.
+It might draw attention to, for example, unexpected deductions, regular fees, high transaction volumes, or inconsistent expenditure.
 This helps companies to better manage and control unneeded expenses thereby maximizing their cash flow.

 Sort your reconciling transactions to separate between discretionary and necessary costs.
 This information can help you to modify your budget and distribute resources more wisely.
+For businesses with high transaction volumes, more frequent or even daily reconciliations may be necessary to ensure the cash account and company's books remain accurate.

 3. Preventing Overdrafts and Late Payments